rus8/sofar-obj-det/detection/README.md

 # CNN for detection
-Training and detection is performed via Darkflow library.
+Training is performed via Darkflow library.
+For detection there are two approaches presented: via Darkflow and via pure TensorFlow.

-## Running existing detectors
+## Inference via Darkflow
 Running existing detectors is pretty straight forward.
 One could follow instructions in Darkflow repository.